Quentin Tarantino's unrealized projects: Untitled Silver Surfer film

-Luke Cage film
+Untitled Luke Cage film

 After the release of Reservoir Dogs, Tarantino contemplated developing a film based on Luke Cage.
 Being a huge fan of the character, Tarantino held a meeting with producer Ed Pressman, who owned the film rights to Luke Cage, and proposed a film based on the character and suggested casting Laurence Fishburne as Cage.
 Despite liking the idea, Tarantino shifted his interest for Pulp Fiction.